CodesWithJames/lumina/readme.md

 - Install Git

 ## Installing repository
-In the directory you would like to install the repository, enter the following command.
+In the directory you would like to install the repository in, enter the following command.

 ```
 git clone https://github.com/lumina-gov/lumina.git